chief-od/chief-od/README_1.md

 ### 👨🏾‍💻 About Me

 I'm a data professional working across machine learning, natural language processing, and data engineering.
-I enjoy turning messy, real-world data into models and tools that actually get used — from detecting sarcasm and toxicity in text to building out data pipelines and dashboards.
+I enjoy turning messy, real-world data into models and tools that actually get used, from detecting sarcasm and toxicity in text to building out data pipelines and dashboards.

 - 🔭 Currently building out projects in NLP and data engineering
 - 🌱 Sharpening my skills in data engineering fundamentals (Python-based pipelines)